 Famous treks in Dolpo Region:

 Upper Dolpo Trek

-Upper Dolpo trek is restricted area trekking in Nepal that presents a remote and untouched hidden valley near the Tibetan border.
-Also known as inner Dolpo Trek, Upper Dolpo Trek offers the Shey Phoksundo National Park and sacred lake of Buddhist religion-Phoksundo Lake.
+Upper Dolpo trek is a restricted area of trekking in Nepal that presents a remote and untouched hidden valley near the Tibetan border.
+Also known as inner Dolpo Trek, Upper Dolpo Trek offers the Shey Phoksundo National Park and the sacred lake of Buddhist religion-Phoksundo Lake.

 Lower Dolpo Trek

 Lower Dolpo trek is another famous trek in Dolpo Region.
 Although trekking in Lower Dolpo Region demands a good level of physical fitness and previous trekking experience, Lower Dolpo is a must-visit trekking region in Nepal.
 Adventurous Lower Dolpo trek offers hidden gems of Nepal where you can experience diverse flora and fauna, wild species, and authentic natural beauty.

 One of the most mystical Trans-Himalayan regions, Mustang Region is situated in the northern part of Nepal.
 Lies beyond the Annapurna massifs Mustang Region are bordered by the Tibetan plateau which offers thrilling adventure to an ancient forbidden Kingdom-Mustang.
 There is no place like Mustang Region where you can get authentic culture and traditions.
 Not only that this place is packed with ancient caves, forts, and monasteries where you can learn its untold history through these monuments.
 You can find numerous treks in this mystical land, graded from easy to difficult trekking.
 If you are an adventure seeker and love the adrenaline rush kind of trekking experience then, this is the best trekking region for you.